Education tax benefits cheat sheet

 Teachers and students are back in the classroom – and may need some education on the education tax benefits that can help them with their expenses.

-The Lifetime Learning Credit, up to $2,000, is for taxpayers who pay education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
+The Lifetime Learning credit, worth up to $2,000 per tax return, is for taxpayers who pay qualified education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
 This credit does not require the student to pursue a degree, making this an option for anyone acquiring or improving their job skills through an eligible educational institution.
 More detailed eligibility requirements relate to a taxpayer’s income and filing status.

-The American Opportunity Credit, up to $2,500, is for taxpayers who pay tuition and fees and purchase course materials for themselves, their spouses or their dependents.
-The credit has more restrictions than the Lifetime Learning Credit, but on the up side, it can also be claimed for the cost of books and other course materials.
+The American Opportunity credit, a credit worth up to $2,500 per student, is for taxpayers who pay qualified education expenses such as tuition and fees and purchase course materials for themselves, their spouses or their dependents.
+The credit has more restrictions than the Lifetime Learning Credit, but on the up side, up to $1,000 is refundable, meaning it can be claimed even if the taxpayer has no tax liability.
+Generally, students supported by their parents may not claim the refundable credit.

-When students start repaying their student loan, they can start deducting the interest – even if they don’t itemize their deductions.
-The maximum $2,500 deduction is “above the line,” meaning they don’t have to file a more complicated tax form to claim the benefit.
+When students start repaying their student loan, they may qualify to deduct the interest – even if they don’t itemize their deductions.
+The maximum $2,500 deduction is “above the line,” and may be claimed by completing the new Schedule 1 of Form 1040.
 This is a per tax return limitation, so married couples who are both repaying student loans cannot deduct more than $2,500 annually on their joint return.

 Teachers for kindergarten through 12th grade can deduct up to $250 for classroom expenses, whether or not they itemize their deductions.
 The $250 limit is indexed for inflation.